 Overview

-Blinc was our bachelor's degree project at Malmö University, developed together with Mikaela Rasmusson.
-The project had two outputs: a qualitative research study exploring how generative AI reshapes the professional identity and working methods of project managers, and a functional UX prototype designed as a direct response to what the research found.
+Blinc is our bachelor's degree project at Malmö University — developed together with Mikaela Rasmusson.
+It has two outputs: a qualitative research study exploring how generative AI reshapes the professional identity and working methods of project managers, and a functional UX prototype designed as a direct response to what the research found.

-The research was anchored in Erving Goffman's dramaturgical theory — the idea that professional life is a kind of performance, divided into frontstage (what clients and stakeholders see) and backstage (the preparation, creative work, and collaboration behind the curtain).
+The research was anchored in Erving Goffman's dramaturgical theory — the idea that professional life is a performance divided into frontstage (what clients and stakeholders see) and backstage (the preparation, creative work, and internal collaboration behind the curtain).
 With generative AI entering that backstage, we set out to understand what it does to the person performing.

 "The question isn't whether AI changes what project managers do.
 It's whether it changes who they feel they are."